Riccieli: Famalicão

 On 3 July 2019, Riccieli moved abroad and joined Portuguese Primeira Liga side Famalicão.
 He made his debut for the club on 10 August, replacing Rúben Lameiras late into a 2–0 away win over Santa Clara.

 Riccieli scored his first goal abroad on 16 February 2020, netting a last-minute equalizer in a 1–1 home draw against Desportivo Aves.
 On 19 November, already established as a starter, he renewed his contract until 2025.

 Riccieli subsequently became a team captain, and reached 100 matches for Famalicão in December 2022.
 On 28 December, he further extended his link until 2027.

 In January 2024, after having an offer from CSKA Moscow refused by Famalicão, Riccieli lost his starting spot for nearly a month before regaining his status in March.
 He reached 150 matches for the club in May.

 In January 2025, Famalicão sent Riccieli on loan to Chinese Super League club Qingdao West Coast until the end of the 2025 season, with a reported €2 million optional buy-clause.

+In January 2026, after his loan with Qingdao West Coast expired, Riccieli was loaned again, this time back to his homeland, joining Série A side Vitória until the end of the 2026 season.